bwittmann/vesselFM/README.md

 ```

 ## 🟢 License
 Code in this repository is licensed under [GNU General Public License v3.0](LICENSE).
 Model weights are released under [Open RAIL++-M License](https://huggingface.co/bwittmann/vesselFM/blob/main/LICENSE) and are restricted to research and non-commercial use only.
-Model use must comply with potential licenses, regulations, and restrictions arising from the use of named data sets (see https://arxiv.org/abs/2411.17386) during model training.
+Model use must comply with potential licenses, regulations, and restrictions arising from the use of named data sets during model training.